islinuxabout/islinuxabout.github.io/systray.md

 ## Portals

 XDG Desktop Portals are sandbox-compatible DBus APIs for accessing system functions.
-Desktop environments can use these portals to request consent from users and inform them of portal usage
+Desktop environments can use these portals to request consent from users and provide an ongoing indication of portal usage.

 <div class="overflow-x">
   <table>